Lending Club Business Loans Review

 Contrary to what some customers believe, accepting a quote does not mean you’ve been officially approved for funding.
-Before that happens, you’ll have to gather and send in documents for verification.
-You might also get a verification phone call from a Lending Club representative in order to prove your identity.
+Before that happens, you’ll have to go through a to-do list, which includes verifying your email, linking your bank account, completing a 4506-T, and uploading business documents.
+Lending Club might ask for these documents: